Tornado outbreak of May 15–16, 2025: Confirmed tornadoes

-St. Louis, Missouri/Granite City–Glen Carbon, Illinois
+Clayton–St. Louis, Missouri/Granite City, Illinois

-This large, fast-moving, and deadly tornado caused significant damage to portions of the Greater St. Louis area.
+This extremely large, fast-moving, and deadly tornado caused significant damage to portions of the Greater St. Louis area.
 The tornado first touched down at 2:39 pm CDT in Clayton just east of I-170 in St. Louis County, Missouri.
 Upon touching down, the tornado immediately reached EF2 intensity as it moved eastward-southeastward through Clayton, damaging apartment buildings, homes, and low-rise buildings, uprooting trees, and snapping tree branches.
 Turning east-northeastward, it then caused widespread EF1 damage to trees, power poles, and residences at Fontbonne University; one area of EF2 damage was noted with some power poles that were snapped.
 The tornado then entered the City of St. Louis, where the tornado sirens failed to sound before the tornado hit as the emergency manager who was supposed to sound them was at training session and away from her office while the back-up button at the fire department was broken and they only received one directive to sound them, but it was garbled and ambiguous.

 The tornado continued to produce widespread tree damage as it moved into the city with the St. Louis Zoo also sustaining damage from the storm's rear flank downdraft.
 The tornado then began to intensify quickly and reached EF2 intensity after crossing Forest Park Parkway.
 It heavily damaged multiple apartment buildings, damaged homes, shattered windows, and snapped and uprooted numerous trees.
 In the Central West End and Academy neighborhoods, more homes, churches, mid-rise buildings, traffic lights, power poles, and trees were heavily damaged.
 Northeast of there, the strengthening tornado blew out the walls and windows and partially and completely removed the roofs of several businesses and brick townhouses, and caused widespread damage to trees, power poles, and traffic lights.
 Part of the Centennial Christian Church, with three people inside, collapsed with one person later dying from their injuries.
 Other churches had windows shattered and exterior damage as well.
 Two areas of low-end EF3 damage occurred on the northwest side of the tornado's path, with a strip mall being partially destroyed and a brick townhouse being flattened; the neighboring brick townhouse was damaged at EF2 intensity.

 Low-end EF3 damage to family residence in St. Louis.